How to send money to Italy

 Same-day cash transfers in Italy

-There are certain circumstances where you may need to send a transfer urgently, for example, if your son or daughter is travelling through Italy and has their wallet stolen.
-When this happens, there are companies that can get the funds to your recipient in minutes, but you’ll have to pay extra for the privilege of a rapid transfer.
+If you need to send money to Italy urgently, some companies can get the funds to your recipient in minutes – but you’ll have to pay extra for the privilege of a rapid transfer.
 Higher fees and lower exchange rates may apply, so check the fine print to determine the total cost of your transfer first.